pymoso/PyMOSO/README.md

   --radius=R                Specify a neighborhood radius. [default: 1] --proc=Q                  Total number of processes to make available to pydovs. [default: 1] --params                  Allows specifying a <param> <val> pair.
-  --gran=G                  Number of points at which to compare to the true solution. [default: 5] --haus                    Indicates whether to compute Hausdorf distance metrics [default: True] -h --help                 Show this screen.
+  -h --help                 Show this screen.
   -v --version              Show version.